Helpful Home Buying Info

 Seller Expenses:

-1. Realtor Fees are the biggest expense most sellers face.
-Sellers can expect to pay around 6% of the sales price to the Realtors involved.
-The Realtor fee is split between the listing agent and the selling agent or Buyer's Rep. Consider offering 3-6% over asking price to cover Realtor fees.
-The buyer rebate will be 2% of the purchase price on pre-owned homes as long as the fee to Gr8Day Realty is at least 3% of the purchase price
+Broker fees are the biggest expense for sellers.
+Sellers can expect to pay about 6% of the sales price.
+This fee is split between the listing agent and the buyer's agent.
+Consider offering 3-6% over asking price to cover broker fees.
+The buyer rebate will be 2% of the purchase price on pre-owned homes. *broker fee must be 3%+.

-2. The title policy is another expense that the seller would have to cover and that price will be about 1% of the sales price depending on the title company.
-Whoever is paying for the title policy will pick the title company.
+The Title Policy is another expense that the seller would generally cover which is about 1% of the sales price.
+However, whichever party is paying for the title policy will pick the title company.
 Consider, if able, to pay for the title policy.

-Our goal as your Realtor is to equip you with information that will help your offer get accepted.
-These are suggestions and things to consider when putting in offers.
-The seller is always looking for the highest and best offer that will net him/her the most profit.
+Obviously, our goal as your Broker/Agent is to equip you with information that will get your offer accepted.
+Moreover, these are suggestions; things to consider when making an offer.
+Clearly, the seller is looking for the best offer.
 However, it is your money and your call on what your offer will look like.